 Starting from October 10th 2018 you can visit the 4 rooms dedicated to African Ethnographic Art; here you can admire the beauty of the collection: statues, thrones, fabrics, drums, objects of cult and obviously many masks, expression of the incredible variety of shapes, colors, types and uses, bearers of meanings, avatars of spirits, controllers, judges and guardians.

-” The project “Meeting with the oracle” was made to get an idea of what the real function of these objects is – explains Peter Matthaes, director of MAS – Through a suggestive setting that refers to the Forest of Spirits and thanks to the ‘use of modern technology, and specifically the virtual reality, we tried to bring to life a possible experience of “contact with the world of spirits” at 360 degrees “.
+The project was born with the proper idea of inform about the real function of these objects: “Meet the Oracle – explains Peter Matthaes, director of the MAS – through an evocative setting that refers to the Forest of Spirits and thanks to the use of modern technology, and specifically virtual reality, an attempt was made to have a possible 360-degree contact with the world of spirits” experience.